Pricing and clearing combinatorial markets with singleton and swap orders: Efficient algorithms for the futures opening auction problem: Derivation of an hierarchical min cost flow model to be solved by the exchange

 where $c$ is the objective vector of \eqref{LP1} and $A$ is the constraint matrix of the clearing condition of \eqref{LP1}.
 If we use the simplex method for solving \eqref{LP3}, then the method computes the matrix $(A\subB)\inv$ in its final iteration and hence the required additional computation for the prices is simply a vector-matrix multiplication.

-Finally, the \emph{bid and ask prices} for each product are given by the limit prices of the best non-executed buy and sell orders of each product.
+Finally, the \emph{bid and ask prices} for each product are given by the limit prices of the best non-executed buy and sell orders of the respective product.
 The search for the best non-executed buy and sell orders can be done in linear time by iterating only once through all orders.